Welcome to Ventura College!

 - AP test results must be sent to Ventura College directly from the College Board

-- Transcripts must be submitted in a sealed envelope & mailed to: Ventura College Admissions & Records, 4667 Telegraph Rd, Ventura CA 93003
+- Transcripts must be submitted to: Ventura College Admissions & Records, 4667 Telegraph Rd, Ventura CA 93003

 - Verify your date & time for registration